tfwillems/HipSTR/README.md

 	ii.
 Email us at hipstrtool@gmail.com

 ## Citation
-If you found HipSTR useful, we would appreciate it if you could [cite](http://biorxiv.org/content/early/2016/09/27/077727) our preprint describing HipSTR and its applications: **[Genome-wide profiling of heritable and de novo STR variations](http://biorxiv.org/content/early/2016/09/27/077727.full.pdf)**
+If you found HipSTR useful, we would appreciate it if you could cite our manuscript describing HipSTR and its applications: **[Genome-wide profiling of heritable and de novo STR variations](http://www.nature.com/nmeth/journal/vaop/ncurrent/full/nmeth.4267.html)**